Megatokio/kilipili/README.md

 - `[done]` **Direct pixel color modes**: 1, 2, 4, 8 and 16 bpp.
   16 bpp is normally true color while i1 .. i8 are normally indexed color.
-- `[done]` **Attribute modes**: The image is composed from a 1 bpp or 2 bpp pixmap and lower resolution color cells.
+- `[done]` **Attribute modes**: The image is composed from a 1 bpp or 2 bpp pixmap and low resolution true color attribute cells.
   The attributes cells normally match the character cell size which is normally 8 x 12 pixels.
   By using templates all graphics functions are supported in all modes.
   Supported attribute modes:
   - 1 or 2 bit per pixel in the pixmap selecting from 2 or 4 colors in the corresponding attribute cell
   - 1, 2, 4 or 8 pixel wide attributes
   - attribute cell height from 1 to 99
-  - 4, 8 and 16 bit colors in the attributes, where i4 and i8 are normally indexed colors
-- `[done]` Graphics primitives
+- `[done]` Graphics primitives, e.g.: line, circle, polyline, bezier, filled circle, triangle, polygon, flood fill, draw bmp
 - `[done]` Text output
-- `[todo]` Graphics still lack some functionality.

 ## Audio